saptarshibasu/aws-study/README.md

 * Supports both **Eventual Consistant** Reads (Default) & **Strongly Consistant** Reads
 * **Serverless** service
 * Amazon DynamoDB Accelerator (DAX) is a fully managed, highly available, in-memory cache that can reduce Amazon DynamoDB response times from milliseconds to microseconds
+* DynamoDB auto scaling modifies provisioned throughput settings only when the actual workload stays elevated (or depressed) for a sustained period of several minutes
+* To enable DynamoDB auto scaling for the ProductCatalog table, you create a scaling policy.
+This policy specifies the following:
+  * The table or global secondary index that you want to manage
+  * Which capacity type to manage (read capacity or write capacity)
+  * The upper and lower boundaries for the provisioned throughput settings
+  * Your target utilization

 ## Redshift